Our Directors

 Our Chairperson

 In 2021 Rod was the Hall of Fame winner for 'Governance, Coaching and Empowerment' at the World Indigenous Forum.
-This was in recognition of his leadership as the former Co-Chair of the National Congress, through which he represented and advocated for Aboriginal and Torres Strait Islander peoples both within Australia and on the international stage.
+This was in recognition of his leadership as the former Co-Chair of the National Congress, through which he represented and advocated for First Nations peoples both within Australia and on the international stage.
 Rod’s leadership at the international level has included participating in the Council of 90, the Commonwealth People’s Forum, the UN’s Expert Mechanism on the Rights of Indigenous Peoples and the UN’s Permanent Forum on Indigenous Issues.

 Karel Williams